-2.90.1 Goal.
+2.90.1 - Goal.

 An informed public is essential to democracy.
-It is the goal of this Ordinance to ensure that the citizens of Alameda have timely access to information, opportunities to address the various legislative bodies prior to decisions being made, and easy and timely access to all public records.
+It is the goal of the ordinance codified in this article to ensure that the citizens of Alameda have timely access to information, opportunities to address the various legislative bodies prior to decisions being made, and easy and timely access to all public records.

-2-90.2 Findings.
+2-90.2 - Findings.